This is an alternative to conventional medicine, you know the kind that really works.

 Chiropractic originated in 1895 with an accidental discovery by a grocer in Iowa.
 D.D.
 Palmer manipulated a lump in the spine of a worker and the man's hearing problem cleared up.
 From this one sample, Palmer concluded that the spine was the center of everything.
 Misalignments of the spine could, he figured, cause all kinds of diseases.
 Read this good description for the details.

 A question arose about why chiropractic was included in insurance plans.
 This was not always the case.
 A lobbying effort by chiropractors got laws changed so chiropractic COULD be covered by insurance.
-You can read about their lobbying effort from their own representative body.
 The Affordable Care Act (ACA) passed a few years ago renewed the issue of "complementary and alternative medicine" and insurance coverage.

 Don't believe that chiropractic is a widespread and lucrative business practice?
 Check out this snapshot of a Google Map, illustrating all the locations of placed in the Dallas area that offer Chiropractic treatments!